cmhhelgeson/maybe_wiki_fork/Linux-Dev-Setup-Guide.md

 rbenv install --list
 ```

-If version '3.3.0' is not listed as one of the options within the list, you may need to upgrade the ruby-build plugin within rbenv to gain access to a downloadabe version of ruby 3.3.0.
+If version '3.3.0' is not listed as one of the options within the displayed list, you may need to upgrade rbenv's ruby-build installation to gain access to Ruby Version 3.3.0.
 To update ruby-build, simply enter the following command:

 ```sh
 cd "$(rbenv root)"/plugins/ruby-build && git pull
 ```

-Run the --list command again to see determine whether Ruby version 3.3.0 can now be downloaded.
+Run the --list command again to  determine whether Ruby Version 3.3.0 can now be downloaded.

-*I've installed Ruby 3.3.0 and set it as my default Ruby version.
-However, a different version of Ruby is still listed as my default?*
+***<u>I've installed Ruby 3.3.0 via rbenv and set it as my default Ruby version.
+However, a different version of Ruby is still listed as my default?<u>***

 If rbenv global 3.3.0 seems to run but doesn't change the Ruby version, your shell might be using a different ruby installation (such as one installed via *apt*).
 Confirm that you are using the rbenv managed version of ruby by running this command: